pay-k/nestjs-private-api-guard/README.md

   app.useGlobalGuards(new PrivateApiGuard(app.get(Reflector)));
 ```

+### Public End-Point
+Each call coming from outside the internal network will carry a header stating it came from the public.
 Add a decorator on top of your api end point you wish to expose through the Gateway
 ```ts
 @PublicApi()